uutils/coreutils/CONTRIBUTING.md

 to fix yet, make one _before_ you start working on the PR.

 Generally, we try to follow what GNU is doing in terms of options and behavior.
-It is recommended to look at the GNU Coreutils manual ([on the web](https://www.gnu.org/software/coreutils/manual/html_node/index.html), or locally using `info <utility>`).
+It is recommended to look at the GNU coreutils manual ([on the web](https://www.gnu.org/software/coreutils/manual/html_node/index.html), or locally using `info <utility>`).
 It is more in depth than the man pages and provides a good description of available features and their implementation